zouyi-0620/ehco-agv-scheduling/README.md

 ## Data availability

-All aggregated result tables (CSV) supporting Figures 2–8 and Tables 1–12 and S1–S15 of the manuscript, together with the per-run data of the dynamic-event study (E4) and its ablation, the seven validation experiments (E-C16 … E-C22), the independent-seed validation arms (31–60), the anytime best-so-far study (E-B2), the activated-health robustness sweeps (E-ALPHA / E-WROBUST), the h0-coupled degradation replay (E-h0λ) and the hyper-parameter sensitivity re-verification data (E1-TUNE), are included in the `results/` directory of this repository (release v1.0.4).
+All aggregated result tables (CSV) supporting Figures 1–3 and Tables I–V of the manuscript and Figures S1–S8, Tables S1–S22 and Notes S21–S36 of the supplementary material, together with the per-run data of the dynamic-event study (E4) and its ablation, the seven validation experiments (E-C16 … E-C22), the independent-seed validation arms (31–60), the anytime best-so-far study (E-B2), the activated-health robustness sweeps (E-ALPHA / E-WROBUST), the h0-coupled degradation replay (E-h0λ) and the hyper-parameter sensitivity re-verification data (E1-TUNE), are included in the `results/` directory of this repository (release v1.0.5).
 The seed manifest for the 1–60 protocol is `results/seeds.json`.
 Raw simulation outputs beyond these files are available from the corresponding author upon reasonable request.